From Christianity to Islam and everything in between, we provide an overview of religion in Austria for those looking to call it home.

 Additionally, religion in Austria is part of the state school system.
 Specifically, this means that all children in state schools receive religious education according to their own legally recognized religious community.

 Because of its tolerant freedom of religion laws, Austria recognizes many religions.
 Of course, this includes all the major religions in the world, as well as smaller religious communities.
 In total, there are 14 legally recognized religions in Austria.

 Although Catholicism is the most dominant religion in Austria, the country recognizes many other Christian churches, too.
 This includes the Protestant, Greek Oriental, Serbian Orthodox, and Russian Orthodox churches.
 In addition, Austria recognizes numerous smaller churches such as the Armenian Apostolic, Methodist, and Latter-Day Saints.
-These religions have all been officially recognized through Recognition Acts in the Imperial Law Gazette since the mid-1800s.
+These religions have all been officially recognized through Law on Recognition of Churches in the Imperial Law Gazette since 1874.